tylerpotsiadlo/Hidden-Markov-Model-for-Market-Regime-Detection/README.md

 ## Gaussian Hidden Markov Model
 - A **Hidden Markov Model (HMM)** is a statistical/machine learning model that describes how systems evolve over time when the underlying state is not directly observable (it is "hidden") but must be inferred from observable data.
 I use a **Gaussian HMM** which assumes the observed data for each hidden state follows a multivariable Gaussian distribution.
 1. **Key Ideas**
-   - **Hidden States (my Regimes):** The market can be in different unobserved (you can't see them directly just by looking at S&P closing prices) regimes (rebound, bear, expansion).
+   - **Hidden States (my Regimes):** The market can be in different unobserved (you can't see them directly just by looking at S&P closing prices) regimes (rebound, bear, bull).
 Each state has its own probability distribution governing returns and volatility.
    - **Transition Probabilities:** The likelihood of moving from one regime to another is modeled with a transition matrix, which captures persistence or switching between states.
    - **Gaussian Emissions:** For each hidden state, returns are modeled as coming from a Gaussian distribution.
    - **Training:** Given a sequence of observed returns and volatility, the HMM uses the Baum-Welch algorithm to find the transition matrix.